 Overview of Shift Work

-While there are few statistics for the prevalence of shift work disorder, approximately 20% of shift workers report falling asleep during work, which increases the risk of industrial accidents and decreases productivity.
+While there are few statistics for the prevalence of shift work disorder, approximately 20 percent of shift workers report falling asleep during work, which increases the risk of industrial accidents and decreases productivity.
 Ironically, shift work can diminish the economic gain it is designed to create.

 Causes for Shift Work Disorder

-Shift work change affects circadian rhythm, which, similar to delayed sleep phase syndrome and jet lag, desynchronizes the body's sleep-wake schedule.
-This happens when shift workers toggle betweem the three common shifts, each one-third of the 24-hour day.
+This happens when shift workers toggle between the three common shifts, each one-third of the 24-hour day.
 The first shift usually runs from 7 a.m. to 3 p.m.; the evening or second shift generally lasts from 3 p.m. to 11 p.m.; and the night shift is usually from 11 p.m. to 7 a.m.
 Many shift workers frequently change shifts, thus intensifying the severity of circadian rhythm disturbance.

 For example, a person may work the night shift for five nights in a row, followed by two days off.
 During the two days off, the person resumes a normal daytime (diurnal) activity with family or friends.
 This disrupts the person's previously adjusted circadian rhythm, and he or she must readjust their sleep-wake pattern when they go back to work.
 Without a constant pattern, biological rhythms remain out of synch.